shams-nahid/My-Daily-AWS-Study/public/DB/02 RDS.md

 - To encrypt data while write and decrypt during read, there is `Transparent Data Encryption` or `TDE`

 > `TDE` is for data encryption whereas the regular `RDS Encryption` is for encrypt the ec2 instance and ebs volume
+> `TDE` is only applicable for the microsoft sql server

 ### Security